Megan Williamson BA, CPT

 Pursuing a Career in Fitness

-After graduating from UC Irvine, she leveraged her professional dance training to transition into the extremely competitive fitness industry in Los Angeles, where she quickly became a personal trainer at Equinox, one of the most prestigious health clubs in the nation.
+After graduating from UC Irvine, she leveraged her professional dance training to transition into the extremely competitive fitness industry in Los Angeles, where she quickly became a personal trainer at Equinox.
 During her time there, she continued her education, focusing on Kinesiology, Anatomy, Physiology, and certifications for Functional Movement Screening (FMS), becoming a Post Rehab Fitness Specialist, Special Population Training, and Precision Nutrition.
 It was during this time that she started to recognize her passion for rehab and adaptive exercise coaching.

 Discovering Her Passion for Rehabilitation & Adaptive Fitness